MicrosoftDocs/security/compass/human-operated-ransomware.md

 **[See this webinar]()**

-Microsoft recommends you use the mitigation plans in this download **[Ransomware recommendations](https://download.microsoft.com/download/7/5/1/751682ca-5aae-405b-afa0-e4832138e436/RansomwareRecommendations.pptx)**, which includes securing your privileged access [Deploy a secure, Azure-managed workstation](https://aka.ms/spa).
+Microsoft recommends you use the mitigation plans described in this presentation: **[Ransomware recommendations (ppt)](https://download.microsoft.com/download/7/5/1/751682ca-5aae-405b-afa0-e4832138e436/RansomwareRecommendations.pptx)**, which includes securing your privileged access [Deploy a secure, Azure-managed workstation](https://aka.ms/spa).

 This image shows how this extortion-based attack is growing in impact and likelihood, using privileged access.

 ![image](media/ransomware-extortion-based-attack.png)